LinuxForHealth/FHIR/docs/FHIRServerUsersGuide.md

 FHIR 2.2.0 upgrades WebSphere Liberty from version 17.0.0.1 to version 18.0.0.2.
 There are also updates to several Liberty features and a few of the FHIR server dependencies.
 If you modified your `server.xml`, you might want to merge your changes with the new `server.xml` that was created by the installer.

-Due to issue #220, any existing `extension-search-parameters.xml` XPath expressions for extension elements should be checked to ensure that the expression points to the value of the extension to be indexed.
+Due to issue #220, any existing `extension-search-parameters.json` XPath expressions for extension elements should be checked to ensure that the expression points to the value of the extension to be indexed.
 See [Section 3.5 Search parameters](#35-search-parameters) for more information.

 Finally, for users who extended the FHIR server (via custom operations or custom persistence options), Release 2.2.0 contains a few breaking changes to the Java libraries.
 The keys changes to be aware of are:
 1. Issue #63 - refactored FHIRException class hierarchy and improved error handling; and